Hedeoma nana, Dwarf False Pennyroyal

 Common Name: Dwarf False Pennyroyal

-Also Called: Dwarf Pennyroyal, False Pennyroyal, Falsepennyroyal and Mock-pennyroyal
+Also Called: Dwarf Pennyroyal, False Pennyroyal, Falsepennyroyal, Mock-pennyroyal

 Family: Lamiaceae or Mint Family